web-platform-tests/rfcs/rfc_as_pr.md

 ## Disadvantages
 * The overhead of creating a PR is slightly higher than for creating an issue (although both can be done fully in the GitHub UI).
+* Seeing the rendered PR requires extra work in the UI.